DrTimothyAldenDavis/GraphBLAS/GraphBLAS/test/README.md

 where "/your/path/to/" should be replaced with the actual path of where GraphBLAS resides in your file system.

+See the tcov subfolder to run the test with statement coverage of the C mexFunctions and utility routines.

 SuiteSparse:GraphBLAS, Timothy A. Davis, (c) 2017-2019, All Rights Reserved. http://suitesparse.com   See GraphBLAS/Doc/License.txt for license.